 I’m sorry if I sound like a broken record with this, but it’s really important info.

 Benefits of using this plugin – This is one of the best plugin’s I’ve seen for GDPR.
 It’s clean, attractive, and can help you to take a big step towards making your website more GDPR compliant.
 Ideally, if you have a website that uses more cookies, i.e advertising cookies, behavior tracking cookies, Geographic tracking, etc. Then this plugin could be a little more useful with the additional options.

 This is the plugin I’m currently using on Magnet4Blogging.

 Before this, I was using the EU Cookie Consent plugin which I mentioned above, which I really loved.
 But, some of my landing pages are built with Thrive Architect, so the plugin doesn’t work for me.

 If you’re interested in using this Cookie Notice plugin, it is simple to set up and forget about.
 You do get a few extra useful configuration options too, see below.

 You can also customize the design of your cookie notice with some cool animation, style, and colors.

 Benefits of using this plugin – Quick and simple to set up and forget about.

 Cons of using this plugin – Doesn’t look at attractive as the first two.
 Uses either WordPress or Bootstrap CSS.

-If you’re looking for something plain and simple, once again, then this plugin could be for you.
+If you’re looking for something plain and simple with no frills, then this plugin could be for you.